NMFS-RADFish/boilerplate/README.md

 https://github.com/NMFS-RADFish/boilerplate/assets/35090461/879f212e-8dcf-43dd-8958-97a63db603d8

+This pattern can be followed and extended to suit any complex behaviors you may encounter as a developer building out a Radfish form.

 ## Multi-Entry Form Submit

 Implementing multi-entry submissions in your NOAA web application forms streamlines the process of submitting data for multiple items at once.
 This guide will help you set up this functionality.